tkchafin/autostreamtree/README.md

                     populations.
 You can set how these are aggregated w/ --pop_agg
-          --NOTE: Multiple loci for PDIST, and JC69 distances will be reported using the method defined in --loc_agg -G,--genmat     : Skip calculation and use the provided labeled .tsv matrix --coercemat     : [Boolean] Coerce negative values in input matrix to zero --het           : [Boolean] Count partial differences [e.g. ind1=T, ind2=W] --global_het    : Estimate Ht using global frequencies (default is averaged over pops)
+          --NOTE: Multiple loci for PDIST, and JC69 distances will be reported using the method defined in --loc_agg -G, --genmat    : Skip calculation and use the provided labeled .tsv matrix --coercemat     : [Boolean] Coerce negative values in input matrix to zero --het           : [Boolean] Count partial differences [e.g. ind1=T, ind2=W] --global_het    : Estimate Ht using global frequencies (default is averaged over pops)